b1gMail-OSS/b1gMail/README.md

 5. Follow the setup instructs

 ### System requirements
-PHP 5.4 is minimum requirement.
+PHP 7.2 is minimum requirement.
 MariaDB as Database is recommended.
+MySQL 8 and higher is not supported yet.

 ## Staying up to date
 When pulling new changes from the server, you will need to update your database